73 Pages Posted: 26 Jul 2018 Last revised: 7 Jan 2021

-We study the nature of and outcomes from coordinated engagements by a prominent international network of shareholder activists cooperating to influence firms on environmental and social issues.
-We find a two-tier engagement strategy, combining lead active investors with supporting investors, is effective in successfully achieving the stated engagement goals and subsequently improving target performance.
-An activist is more likely to lead the collaborative dialogue when its stake in the target firm is higher and when the target is domestic.
-Success rates are elevated when the lead investors are domestic, supporting investors are international, and the investor coalition is influential.
+We study the nature of and outcomes from coordinated engagements by a prominent international network of long-term shareholders cooperating to influence firms on environmental and social issues.
+A two-tier engagement strategy, combining lead investors with supporting investors, is effective in successfully achieving the stated engagement goals and is followed by improved target performance.
+An investor is more likely to lead the collaborative dialogue when the investor’s stake in and exposure to the target firm are higher, and when the target is domestic.
+Success rates are elevated when lead investors are domestic, and when the investor coalition is capable and influential.

 Keywords: engagement, dialogue, activism, collaboration, coordination, corporate social responsibility (CSR), environmental social and governance (ESG), socially responsible investing (SRI)

 JEL Classification: G15, G23, G32, G34, G39

 Suggested Citation: Suggested Citation